 Industrial Internet of Things use cases

-So, de facto it is also used for industries such as agriculture, connected logistics, finance, the government sector (including smart cities), healthcare (hospitals) and cross-industry IoT use cases such as smart buildings in a context of facility management.
+So, de facto it is also used for industries such as agriculture, connected logistics, finance, the government sector (including smart cities), healthcare (hospitals and healthcare facilities) and cross-industry IoT use cases such as smart buildings in a context of facility management.
+Depending on the view and industries that are understood in an Industrial Internet of Things context, this leads to less or more IIoT use cases.

 Below are a few typical IIoT use cases and business contexts – if we broaden IIoT beyond only manufacturing and the likes